 - Obvious and strong interest in shapes, shape sorters, containers, letters and numbers in all forms.
 This is way beyond being taught to sing the “Alphabet Song” in a cute way.
 The gifted toddler is likely watching, listening and teaching herself what those symbols mean!
 She may even gather three sorter toys and proceed to group all the circles, triangles, etc in a pile before 12 months old.

 - A long attention span, with insistence on finishing things and completing tasks independently.
 This can lead to tears and frustration as a child imagines actions and creations he cannot execute to his satisfaction.
-His physical development isn’t at the same level as his mental capacity.
+His physical development isn’t usually at the same level as his mental capacity.
 The frustration this asynchrony causes is a pervasive issue for gifted children well past early childhood.

 - Other adults describe your child as bossy, stubborn and possibly spoiled.
 Yup, the gifted toddler isn’t always everyone’s fave grandchild.
 They can be insistent on doing things their way, and only their way.
 Read Is Your Gifted Child A “Troublemaker”? to learn more about what happens when gifted isn’t a breeze.

 When I am working with a child that is reported to have sensory processing difficulties and I ask the right questions, I start wondering if I am also seeing signs of early giftedness when I hear the following comments come out of a frustrated parent’s mouth:

-- “From the minute we brought him home, he seemed to watch everything we did”
+- “From the minute we brought him home, he seemed to watch everything we did.”

-- She isn’t happy unless she has something new to play with, and then she always surprises us with how fast she figures it out”
+- She isn’t happy unless she has something new to play with, and then she always surprises us with how fast she figures it out.”

-- “He never stops exploring, from the minute he wakes up”
+- “He never stops exploring, from the minute he wakes up.”

 - “She put together her brother’s puzzles and then said “Store” so we would go get her more puzzles!”